 People received their medicines safely.
 Staff had received appropriate training and their competency to administer medicines had been assessed by the registered manager to ensure their practice was safe.
 Medicines administration records (MAR) were completed correctly.
 The MAR chart provides a record of which medicines are prescribed to a person and when they were given.
 Staff administering medicines were required to initial the MAR chart to confirm the person had received their medicine.
-Each person who needed 'as required' (PRN) medicines had clear information in place to support staff to understand when these should be given, the expected outcome and the action to take if that outcome was not achieved.
+Each person who needed 'as required' (PRN) medicines had clear information in place to support staff to understand when these should be given, the expected outcome, possible side effects and the action to take if that outcome was not achieved.
 There were suitable systems in place to ensure the safe storage and disposal of medicines.
 A refrigerator was available for the storage of medicines which required storing at a cold temperature in accordance with the manufacturer's instructions.
 There was a medicine stock management system in place to ensure medicines were stored according to the manufacturer's instructions and a process for the ordering of repeat prescriptions and disposal of unwanted medicines.
 Staff supporting people to take their medicine did so in a gentle and unhurried way.
 They explained the medicines they were giving in a way the person could understand and sought their consent before giving it to them.

 There were appropriate plans in case of an emergency occurring.
 Personal evacuation and escape plans had been completed for each person, detailing the specific support each person required to evacuate the building in the event of an emergency.
 Staff were aware of the fire safety procedures and the action they would take if an evacuation was necessary.
-Evacuation Ski sheets, which are an aid to assist staff to evacuate people with limited mobility in an emergency, were also available for each person who may require them.
+There was an easy read fire procedure in each of the rooms, suitable for the needs of people living at the home.
+A fire drill was completed each week, which include a practice evacuation of people present in the home at the time of the drill.